 Make a point to slow down.
 Inhale.
 Exhale.
 Be intentional.
 Relax.
 Do what’s good for your body, mind and spirit.
 When we live simply, we develop positive habits that will change our lives.

 I used to smoke.
 I used to drink.
 I used to consume more than 20 hours of media per week.
 I was 30 pounds overweight.
 I made a decision to let the excess go.
 I still struggle.
 I’m human.
 But knowing that we need to change is the beginning of change.
 I’m committing myself to stay on track with this 10 step challenge.
-I challenge you to join me as I continue to post simple living tips.
-Click the link below to start:
+I challenge you to join me: